A polynomial kernel for $3$-leaf power deletion: Preliminaries

-For a decidable parameterized problem $\Pi$, an instance $(I,k)$ is a \emph{yes-instance} for $\Pi$ if $(I,k)\in\Pi$, and a \emph{no-instance} for $\Pi$, otherwise.
-Instances $(I,k)$ and $(I',k')$ are \emph{equivalent} with respect to $\Pi$ if $(I,k)$ is a yes-instance for $\Pi$ if and only if $(I',k')$ is a yes-instance for $\Pi$.
-A \emph{kernel} for $\Pi$ is a polynomial-time preprocessing algorithm that given an instance $(I,k)$, outputs an instance $(I',k')$ equivalent to $(I,k)$ with respect to $\Pi$ such that $\abs{I'}+k'\leq g(k)$ for some computable function $g:\mathbb{N}\rightarrow\mathbb{N}$.
+For a parameterized problem~$\Pi$, an instance $(I,k)$ is a \emph{yes-instance} of~$\Pi$ if $(I,k)\in\Pi$, and a \emph{no-instance} of~$\Pi$, otherwise.
+Instances $(I,k)$ and $(I',k')$ are \emph{equivalent} with respect to~$\Pi$ if both of them are yes-instances or are no-instances of $\Pi$.
+A \emph{kernel} for~$\Pi$ is a polynomial-time preprocessing algorithm that given an instance $(I,k)$ of~$\Pi$, outputs an instance $(I',k')$ equivalent to $(I,k)$ with respect to~$\Pi$ such that $\abs{I'}+k'\leq g(k)$ for some computable function $g:\mathbb{N}\to\mathbb{N}$.
 Such a function $g(k)$ is the \emph{size} of the kernel.
-A \emph{polynomial kernel} for $\Pi$ is a kernel for $\Pi$ with the size as a polynomial in $k$.
-We may omit the term ``for $\Pi$'' and ``with respect to $\Pi$'' of all these definitions if it is clear from the context.
-There is a relationship between the fixed-parameter tractability and the existence of a kernel for decidable parameterized problems.
+A \emph{polynomial kernel} for $\Pi$ is a kernel for $\Pi$ with the size as a polynomial in~$k$.
+We may omit the term ``for~$\Pi$'' and ``with respect to $\Pi$'' of all these definitions if it is clear from the context.
+It is known that a decidable problem~$\Pi$ is fixed-parameter tractable if and only if $\Pi$ admits a kernel; see Cygan et al.~\cite[Lemma 2.2]{CyganFKLMPPS15}.
+Thus it is an interesting problem to investigate which fixed-parameter tractable problems admit a polynomial kernel.
+Some problems are proved to have no polynomial kernel under some complexity hypothesis; see~Fomin et al.~\cite{kernelization}.